davefavismortlock/CoastalME_TESTING/CONTRIBUTING.md

 Minor changes to CoastalME, such as bug fixes, may be made by opening a GitHub pull request.

-Major changes should be discussed on the [coastalme-dev emaillist](http://lists.osgeo.org/mailman/listinfo/coastalme-dev) and may require the drafting of a RFC (request for comment) document.
+Major changes should be discussed on the [coastalme-dev email list](http://lists.osgeo.org/mailman/listinfo/coastalme-dev) and may require the drafting of a RFC (request for comment) document.

 CoastalME's policy on substantial code additions is documented at [rfc_process.md](/development/rfc_process.md).